• Outlook User

 Disable the Archive Function

-You can disable the Archive function using this registry key.
+You can completely disable the Archive function using this registry key.
+This disables the backspace key as the one click shortcut and removes the archive button from the Home tab.

 HKEY_CURRENT_USER\Software\Microsoft\Office\16.0\Outlook\Options